Weather Report: Partly sunny with isolated light showers

-According to the Barbados Meteorological Services (BMS), today, a surface-to-mid-level ridge pattern will be dominant across Barbados and the eastern Caribbean.
-As a result, a mix of clear skies and clouds with a few off-and-on showers can be expected.
+According to the Barbados Meteorological Services (BMS), today, the ridge pattern will be the dominant feature across Barbados and the Eastern Caribbean.
+No significant change in weather conditions from the overnight is expected.

 Morning